vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Allows affected heroes to learn spell casted by enemy hero after battle

-- subtype: must be set to -1
 - val: maximal level of spell that can be learned

 ### LEARN_MEETING_SPELL_LIMIT

 Allows affected heroes to learn spells from each other during hero exchange

-- subtype: must be set to -1
 - val: maximal level of spell that can be learned

 ### ROUGH_TERRAIN_DISCOUNT